t1modo/RemindMe/README.md

 ## Try It Out

-Scan the QR code below to access the app:
+Scan the QR code below to access the app (Make sure you have **Expo Go** installed on your cellular device):

 ![Scan to Try RemindMe](assets/qrCode_RemindMe.svg)